Part of the law series of articles.

 - Court organisation, jurisdiction and operations are laid down by law.

-- The Supreme Constitutional Court comprises nine members appointed for nine-year terms.
+- The Supreme Constitutional Court comprises nine members appointed for nine-year non-renewable terms.

-- Three members are appointed by the Directory from judicial nominations.
+- Three members are nominated by the Mandatory Ecclesia from candidates put forward by the judicial professions.

-- Three members are selected by Republic Assemblies from citizen nominations.
+- Three members are elected by Republic Assemblies from citizen nominations.

 The Supreme Constitutional Court rules on: